dshadoff/TRS-80_TC-8/Theory/README.md

 ![Individual TRS-80 bits](../images/TRS-80-Mod1_500_44.1KHz_samples.JPG)

 The pulses include both a descending and an ascending pulse (below and above the midway line), fulfilling the polarity requirement.
-These pulses are approximately 450 microseconds wide.
+Based on ROM disassemblies, these pulses are each approximately 450 microseconds wide.
 The delay between clock pulses is roughly 2 milliseconds, or 1 millisecond in the case of the '1' bit between clocks.

-On playback, the clock pulses need to exceed a threshold voltage, in order to trigger a flip-flop to hold that value until deliverately reset.
+On playback, the clock pulses need to exceed a threshold voltage, in order to trigger a flip-flop to hold that value until deliberately reset.
 This is almost certainly the reason for the over-sensitivity of the TRS-80 to volume levels.

 The program which reads these pulses:
-1. Checks for the flip-flop value to have been triggered (and wait until it is triggered)
+1. Checks for the flip-flop value to have been triggered (or wait until it is triggered)
-2. Resets the flip-flop, waits roughly 1 millisecond (by counting machine cycles), and checks the flip-flop again (midway), deciding whether this is a '0' or '1' bit
+2. Resets the flip-flop, waits roughly 1 millisecond (by counting machine cycles), and checks the flip-flop again (midway between clock pulses), to determine whether this is a '0' or '1' bit
-3. Reset the flip-flop once again and waits for the remainder of the cycle, to synchronize with the next clock pulse
+3. Resets the flip-flop once again and waits for the remainder of the cycle, to synchronize with the next clock pulse

 #### TRS-80 Native Format - Assembling Bits into Bytes

 In order to assemble bits into bytes, two things must happen:
-1. Synchronization, and
+1. Synchronization of bits at the byte boundary, and
 2. Agreement of bit sequence

 In order to synchronize, the start of a file begins with a series of 256 zeroes, followed by a 0xA5 byte.